Mining Legal Arguments to Study Judicial Formalism: Operationalizing and annotating formalism

 \subsection{Holistically labelling judgments as formalistic}

-Although arguments are crucial to determine prevailing reasoning style, formalism is not just about quantity of arguments.
-In our pilot studies, simply counting argument frequencies proved important, but insufficient.
-Some decisions dominated by formalistic arguments turned out non‑formalistic once assessed holistically—against the core tenets, the whole decision, its context, facts, and procedural history.
-Although quantification of arguments seems to be crucial prerequisite to study formalism and would likely suffice in most cases as our quantitative results show, it can also be misleading in some cases.
-There are three main reasons:

-First, arguments differ in weight and form.
-A judgment may invoke a fundamental principle once or twice in a decisive paragraph, yet be packed with dozens of formalistic arguments in peripheral sections on procedure.
-Such a decision likely would be, in substance, non‑formalistic, but simple counting would suggest the opposite.
-Argument clarity also varies: some arguments are explicit; others are barely there and must be inferred from context.
-The problem deepens when courts cite statutory provisions that themselves embed non‑formalistic considerations (e.g., principles), blurring whether the reasoning is formalistic or not.
-And some ``principles'' are formalistic by design—think of the ''concentration principle,'' which strictly bars new evidence in later stages of the proceedings.
-While arguments significantly matter, their quantification alone might therefore mislead.

-Second, context matters.
-A Supreme Court decision critising lower courts for excessive formalism may still be filled with citations to statutory text and case law (formalist arguments) while ultimately pushing for a purposive, non-formalistic decision-making.

-Third, the last two tenets, i.e., dismissal on formal grounds and insufficient reasoning, are not capturable by simply counting arguments.
+Although arguments are important, we found we should not reduce formalism to simple quantification of arguments.
+In our pilot studies, some decisions dominated by formalistic arguments turned out non-formalistic once assessed holistically.
+Three reasons explain why counts alone can mislead.
+First, arguments differ in weight (some arguments are more important for the outcome while others are peripheral); context matters (a decision criticizing lower courts for excessive formalism may still cite mostly statutory text); and the last two tenets, i.e., dismissal on formal grounds and insufficient justification, are not capturable by simply counting arguments.

-To address this limitation, we annotated each decision with a binary label ‘formalistic/non-formalistic'.
-The expert decision is based on an holistic assessment of the entire case.
-The evaluations is complex and considers multiple contextual factors beyond argument counting: adherence to the five core tenets of formalism, the overall approach to legal interpretation, the weight and centrality of different arguments, whether the court critiques previous courts for formalistic reasoning, and the broader procedural and substantive context of the case.
+We therefore annotated each decision with a binary holistic label (formalistic/non-formalistic).
+The expert decision is based on a complex assessment of the entire case.
+Concretely, the annotators assessed each decision against all five core tenets.
+The annotators also considered the frequency, weight and centrality of individual arguments---for instance, whether a single decisive reference to a legal principle determined the result and outweighed numerous peripheral citations to statutory text, as well as other contextual and factual matters, like whether the court itself critiqued lower courts for excessive formalism.
+The label thus reflects an expert judgment about the decision as a whole.
+Our annotation guidelines include the instructions and annotation chart used for annotation.\footnote{\url{https://github.com/trusthlt/madon}}